 The IMF indicates that the political context of the Comoros has continued to improve and program ownership has further strengthened since 2012.
 Since May 2011, the government has shown unwavering commitment to IMF-supported policies; and programme ownership is strong not only in government, but also among trade unions, the private sector, and wider civil society.
 There is a broad national consensus on the need to stay the course for achieving the completion point and continuing satisfactory implementation of the IMF-supported programme over the medium term.

 There is huge potential for development of infrastructure and other services.
+The government is attending to the energy crisis as well as on the infrastructure with the assistance from international stakeholders.
 Accordingly, as the economy progresses, there might be enormous scope for housing and housing financing with a particular emphasis on social housing.